-Any sign of vulnerability is often viewed as a direct sign of weakness.
-It is hard to be honest when your career is so closely linked to your performance.
+Vulnerability shown by salespeople is often viewed as a direct sign of weakness.
+This makes it is hard for them to be honest when their career is closely linked to performance.

-When salespeople fall behind their forecasts, there is a tendency to forget that they are a colleague and are treated more like a number on a dashboard.
+When salespeople fall behind their forecasts, organizations tend to forget that they are a colleague and are treated more like a number on a dashboard.

-They are pushed, pulled and stretched to perform with little consideration of this stress on their wellbeing.
+Salespeople are pushed, pulled and stretched to perform with little consideration of this stress on their well-being.
 Empathy towards their personal struggles is overlooked because the company must meet target – no matter what.

 The Sales Floor

 In our highly connected world, we are losing our ability to pause, slow down and have meaningful conversations with each other.
 It seems that we can’t even acknowledge that we are lost in unawareness.

 The rise in open office concepts is not bringing about the increased communication and employee engagement we hoped it would.
 Read more in this fascinating study from Harvard.

 Open environments are not new to sales.
 There has always been the “sales bullpen” or “sales floor” that carries infectious energy when salespeople are pitching.
 With the walls down, privacy is restricted and everyone must be “ON” all the time.

 These days conversations with customers, managers and colleagues rarely happen face to face.
 They have been replaced by digital communication under the assumption of improving productivity.
 These tools turn human experience into emoticons and remove non-verbal communication.